-- Nonspendable fund balance represents amounts that are not spendable form or are legally or contractually required to be maintained intact.
-The District's nonspendable fund balance is for inventories and prepaid items. - Restricted fund balance represents amounts that can be spent only for specific purposes stipulated by external providers (e.g. creditors, grantors, contributor, or laws or regulations of other governments) or imposed by law through constitutional provisions or enabling legislation. - Committed fund balance represents amounts that can be used only for the specific purposes determined by formal action (resolution) of the District Board.
-Commitments may be changed or lifted only by the Board taking the same formal action that imposed the constraint originally.
-The District has no committed fund balance. - Assigned fund balance includes spendable fund balance amounts that are intended to be used for specific purposes, as expressed by the District Board, that are neither considered restricted or committed.
-Assignments are generally temporary and normally the same formal action need not be taken to remove the assignment.
-The District has no assigned fund balance. - Unassigned fund balance is the residual fund balance classification for the general fund.
+- Nonspendable fund balance represents amounts that are not spendable form or are legally or contractually required to be maintained intact. - Restricted fund balance represents amounts that can be spent only for specific purposes stipulated by external providers (e.g. creditors, grantors, contributor, or laws or regulations of other governments) or imposed by law through constitutional provisions or enabling legislation. - Committed fund balance represents amounts that can be used only for the specific purposes determined by formal action (resolution) of the District Board.
+Commitments may be changed or lifted only by the Board taking the same formal action that imposed the constraint originally. - Assigned fund balance includes spendable fund balance amounts that are intended to be used for specific purposes, as expressed by the District Board, that are neither considered restricted or committed.
+Assignments are generally temporary and normally the same formal action need not be taken to remove the assignment. - Unassigned fund balance is the residual fund balance classification for the general fund.